HEIGE-PCloud/HEIGE-PCloud.github.io/content/posts/BAM/BAM-3/What-is-the-shape-of-a-hanging-chain.md

 How to split a force into components in two perpendicular directions is covered in A Level Mathematics Student Book 2, Chapter 21 - Forces in context, Section 1 - Resolving forces
 {{< /admonition >}}

 Since chain $AB$ is hanging stationary in the air, the resultant force is zero.
-Hence we have a simultaneous equation.
+Hence we have a pair of simultaneous equations.

 $$
 \begin{cases}